owaisakramae/RMS/README.md

 # Restaurant Management System (RMS)

-The Restaurant Management System (RMS) GitHub project is designed to efficiently manage various tasks and operations within a restaurant environment.
-Additionally, it manages the stock inventory on the backend.
-This project is built using file handling.
+The Restaurant Management System (RMS) project is a terminal-based application designed to efficiently manage various tasks and operations within a restaurant environment.
+Additionally, it includes functionality for managing the stock inventory on the backend.
+This project is implemented using file handling.

 ## Features